Dev-muse/Formly/README.md

 1. Make sure all dependencies are installed correctly
 2. Check if you're using the correct versions of Node.js and npm
 3. Clear your browser cache and restart the development server
+4. Check the Vite configuration in `vite.config.ts` if you're having build issues

 If problems persist, please open an issue in the GitHub repository.

+## Customizing the Vite Configuration

+If you need to customize the Vite configuration, you can do so in the `vite.config.ts` file in the root of your project.
+Refer to the [Vite documentation](https://vitejs.dev/config/) for more information on available options.